 How we help

-Education: Signal’s 3 year Comic Relief-funded programme in Uganda was based on our work in Malawi.
-Together with SHU we are working to challenge negative attitudes towards deaf and hearing impaired children enabling them to access a quality education on a par with their hearing peers within mainstream primary schools.
+Education: Signal’s three-year Comic Relief-funded programme in Uganda was based on our work in Malawi.
+Together with SHU we have worked to challenge negative attitudes towards deaf and hearing impaired children, enabling them to access a quality education on a par with their hearing peers within mainstream primary schools.
 We take a holistic approach to challenging negative cultural attitudes, working to find and identify children with hearing impairments within their communities.
 We work with these children, their siblings and families, respected community leaders and mainstream primary school teachers.

-- Establishment of SHU as one of the key organisations working in the field of deafness, disability and child rights and protection;
+- Establishment of SHU as one of the key organisations working in the field of deafness, disability and child rights and protection.

-- Hearing impaired children who have worked with the project have become real agents of change within their communities;
+- Hearing impaired children who have worked with the project have become real agents of change within their communities.

 - Year-on-year increase in academic attainment of hearing impaired children at mainstream primary schools and promotion and selection to secondary schools.

 - Silent drama groups formed by deaf people to share information and communicate important messages in an expressive way while also making people laugh.

 Our work with SHU is funded by grants from The True Colours Trust and other trusts as well as individual donations.
 Thanks for past funding go to Comic Relief and the UK Department for International Development (DfID) (UKaid).